mavihS-0/Reading-bar-graphs-using-open-cv/README.md

 - Libraries:
   - `csv`
   - `opencv-python (cv2)`
+  - `tkinter`
   - `numpy(optional)`

 ## Usage

 ### Input
-- Replace `bar.png` with the path to your bar graph image.
+- Select image file and give the required information using the ui.
 The output will be saved as `output.csv`.

 ### Output Format
 - The generated CSV file contains data points with x and y coordinates representing the positions and heights of the bars on the graph.